luciferDisciple/shell_scripts/README.md

 optional arguments:
   -f, --framerate FPS
-                 set the animation framerate of the GIF -h, --help     display this help and exit
+                 set the animation framerate of the GIF (default: 12) -h, --help     display this help and exit
   -y, --height HEIGHT
-                 set the height of the GIF, keep aspect ratio -V, --version  output version information and exit
+                 set the height of the GIF, keep aspect ratio (default: same as video)
+  -V, --version  output version information and exit
 $
 ```